-He spent four academic years in four different countries: during the academic year 1980-81 he was at Stanford University; during 1981-82 at Lomonosov University in Moscow; during 1986-87 at Université Pierre et Marie Curie (Paris VI) and Université de Paris-Sud (Paris IX), having received a post-doctoral fellowship from the Swedish Natural Science Research Council (NFR).
-During 1992-93 he was at Humboldt-Universität zu Berlin on an Alexander von Humboldt fellowship.
+He spent four academic years in four different countries: during the academic year 1980-81 he was at Stanford University; during 1981-82 at Lomonosov University in Moscow; during 1986-87 at Université Pierre et Marie Curie, Paris VI (he was also often at Orsay, Université Paris-Sud 11), and then, during 1992-93, he was at Humboldt-Universität zu Berlin.
 He was a guest professor in France on several occasions: at Toulouse (June 1988), Grenoble (April 1992), Bordeaux (May 1992), Paris VII (March 1993), Lille (April 1999), and Bordeaux again (June 2000).

+Mikael was awarded the Lundström-Åman Scholarship during the Fall Semester of 1984 and the Spring Semester of 1985, the Marcus and Marianne Wallenberg Prize in 1988, the Lilly and Sven Thuréus Prize in 1991, and the Göran Gustafsson Prize in 2001.
 Mikael was much appreciated as a researcher and teacher, and was very active outside the university.
 He was Head of the Department of Mathematics at Stockholm University from January 2005 through August 2010, and then Director of the newly created Stockholm Mathematics Center, common to Stockholm University and the Royal Institute of Technology.
-When Burglind Juhl-Jöricke and Oleg Viro had resigned from Uppsala University on 2007 February 08, he arranged for a guest professorship for Burglind at Stockholm University, and was one of the organizers of a big conference in honor of Oleg, Perspectives in Analysis, Geometry, and Topology, at Stockholm University during seven days, 2008 May 19-25.
+When Burglind Juhl-Jöricke and Oleg Viro had resigned from Uppsala University on February 08, 2007, he arranged for a guest professorship for Burglind at Stockholm University, and was one of the organizers of a big conference in honor of Oleg, Perspectives in Analysis, Geometry, and Topology, at Stockholm University during seven days, May 19-25, 2008.

-As president of the Swedish National Committee for Mathematics, he led the Swedish delegation to the General Assembly of the International Mathematical Union in Bangalore, Karnataka, India, in August 2010.
-In 2011 he invited, as president of the National Committee, Bernd Sturmfels to lecture in Linköping, Lund, and Göteborg.
+As chair of the Swedish National Committee for Mathematics, he led the Swedish delegation to the General Assembly of the International Mathematical Union in Bangalore, Karnataka, India, in August 2010.